-Now is where you really begin to enjoy your dog.
-If done correctly, you have survived the puppy stage with minimal damage and your nerves and sanity still intact.
+Now is where you begin to enjoy your dog.
+If done correctly, you have survived the puppy stage with minimal damage, and your nerves and sanity still intact.

 At this point, they are under control, yet still full of fun and energy.
 They respond to your commands routinely and without hesitation.
-They are still excited about meeting new people, dogs and going to new places.
+They are always excited about meeting new people, dogs, and going to new places.
 They are still eager to learn.

 Chapter Two of your dog’s life is where the friendship begins.
 Your dog has learned to trust and respect you and vice versa.

 You start to read each other, and communication is almost telepathic.
 It’s like making a new friend, you’re not quite sure of them, but you are going to give them a chance to prove him or herself.

 At this point, your dog is putting forth the effort to show him or herself as trustworthy.

 In return, you allow them to expand their world.
 You no longer have to keep them tethered at your side all the time during those long walks, where you discuss everything and anything with them.